ChrisCummins/phd/docs/2018-07-issta/artifact_evaluation/README.txt

 review copy of our paper is much larger, is trained on more data, and is trained for longer.
 It takes around 2 days to train on a CPU.

-Once the script has completed, the generated programs can be found in ./01_evaluate_generator/run/generated_kernels.
+Once the script has completed, the generated programs are written to the directory ./01_evaluate_generator/output/generated_kernels.
+Testcases are generated for the kernels, found in ./01_evaluate_generator/output/generated_testcases.

 Evaluate the harness